Nelda Swiggett Quintet

-The Alaska Suite features a five-piece chamber jazz ensemble performing the original music of Seattle pianist and composer Nelda Swiggett.
+For the Birds features a jazz quintet performing the original music of Seattle pianist and composer Nelda Swiggett.
 But this is not just a concert.
 The performance engages the power of artistic expression — live music, spoken words, images and poetry — to connect audiences deeply and emotionally to the scientific realities of climate change.
-The Alaska Suite debuted on Earth Day 2017.
-It has been performed 36 times to date, touching nearly 2500 people with its message of hope and call to action.
+Ultimately a story of hope, audiences leave the performance feeling empowered to take meaningful action.

 The Artists